k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/10_tdm_generic_broadway_flows.md

 ### Initialization

-TDM task initialization is performed using the **InitiateTDMLoad** flow which includes several steps like:
+TDM task initialization is performed using the **InitiateTDMLoad** flow, which includes several steps such as:

 * Setting the values of global variables on a session level and setting sync mode.
 * Setting the source environment based on the task's source before getting the LUI.